Real Jobs & Relevant Training

 Paid internships: Every young person has a paid internship at one of our Ally partner sites.
 Youth work 12 – 15 hours per week, taking on real responsibility, adding to the bottom line, and working alongside more experienced employees.

-Case management: All youth receive intensive individual support weekly from a highly trained case manager to accomplish their short and long term goals.
-Whether youth are trying to secure housing, get prescription glasses, or discuss their internship, these weekly check-ins help youth stay accountable while receiving assistance.
+Case management: All youth receive individual support weekly from a highly trained case manager to accomplish their short and long term goals.
+These weekly check-ins help youth succeed in the program and connect them with resources to address needs such as mental health, housing and so forth.

 Skill building training: Youth learn techniques and tips to ensure success at work and in life.
 Every youth receives over 50 total hours of training, on topics that include communicating clearly and positively; providing professional customer service; writing a high-quality resume; and managing time & tasks effectively.